m4ycon/nestjs-examples/nestjs-template/README.md

 ],
 ```

-To know how to write tests, you can check out the `auth module` on `nestjs-auth` example here on this repo.
+To know how to write tests, you can check out the `auth module` on `nestjs-auth` example here on this repo ([controller](../nestjs-auth/src/auth/auth.controller.spec.ts), [service](../nestjs-auth/src/auth/auth.service.spec.ts)).
 There are some tests there that you can use as a reference.
 The controllers tests were inspired by [this](https://wanago.io/2020/07/13/api-nestjs-testing-services-controllers-integration-tests/), don't forget to install `supertest` to use it.